Fraud Warning !

 On the biggest German internet market places for used cars, you will find hundreds of thousands of cars advertised by commercial dealers and private persons.
 The very most of these sellers are honest people who just try to sell their car/s.
 But there are also some dishonest, shady people who only want to steal your money!!!
 In order to protect you from investing in fraudulent activities, I will try to explain to you how these people often work:

-That is the whole trick!
 All that these people really want is your down payment, and once they have it, you will never hear from them again.
 There is no car, no seller, not even such shipping agent.

 Please note the following points: